 Upper Skagit River Eagle Watching

 While eagles can be spotted throughout Skagit County, head east toward the North Cascades for prime viewing opportunities.
 Between the tiny towns of Marblemount, Rockport, and Concrete you’ll discover one of the highest concentrations of wintering bald eagles in the United States.
 They gather to feed on the annual salmon spawns along the Upper Skagit River and number in the hundreds between December and January.
-Though there are numerous spots on the North Cascades Highway for eagle watching, a few can’t be missed.

-Bald eagles must easily outnumber people during certain times of the winter at Marblemount.
-Stop at the boat launch for an easy loop paralleling the confluence of the Cascade and Skagit rivers for prime eagle viewing.
+- Marblemount Boat Launch and Fish Hatchery: Stop at the boat launch for an easy loop paralleling the confluence of the Cascade and Skagit rivers for prime eagle viewing.
 Staff at the nearby fish hatchery offer free tours discussing the intimate relationship between the beloved birds of prey and the salmon they feed upon.

 For more resources about winter birding in the Skagit Valley, visit the Skagit Valley tourism website or birdsofwinter.org.

-Winter Birding in Blaine and Birch Bay
+Blaine and Birch Bay Birding

 About the Author